hoodiehq-archive/hoodie-plugin-users/README.md

 This plugin is used internally by [hoodie-server].
 It picks up user sign ups, creates user databases and handles password resets.

-Besides that it also provides a view for pocket to manage the users of your app.
+Besides that it also provides a view for Admin Dashboard to manage the users of your app.

 How things work behind the curtain